MatthewMeade/ArchitecturalKatasWinter2025/README.md

 <!--
     https://docs.arc42.org/section-4/

-    - The fundamental decisions and soultion strategies that shape the system's architecture
+    - The fundamental decisions and solution strategies that shape the system's architecture
-    - Technology Decisions, design or architectural pattern, how to achieve quality goals, revelant org decisions and processes
+    - Technology Decisions, design or architectural pattern, how to achieve quality goals, relevant org decisions and processes
-    - How we are addressing quality concertns (cost, saftey, etc)
+    - How we are addressing quality concerns (cost, safety, etc)

     Examples
     - https://docs.arc42.org/examples/solution-strategy-htmlsc-1/